hunglvosu/hunglvosu.github.io/_posts/2021-03-18-Syllabus-Algs.md

 **Platforms:**

-We will use Moodle for general logistics, Campuswire for dicussion and Gradescopes for homeowork assignments.
+We will use Moodle for general logistics, Campuswire for dicussion and Gradescopes for homework assignments.

 # Teaching Staffs